developer-portal/content/tech/languages/php/php-installation.md

 ## PHP modules

 PHP provides only a few set of extensions, other should be installed separately.
-Packages of PHP modules are prefixed with php-, so if you need e.g. "mysqli" extension, use:
+Packages of PHP modules are prefixed with `php-`, so if you need e.g. `mysqli` extension, use:

 ```
 $ sudo dnf install php-mysqli